 The internal financial controls (IFC) have been documented and adequacy of IFC has beenevaluated by an external firm of experts and certified by the Statutory Auditors.
-Based onthe aforesaid the Board has concluded that during the year IFC were operatingeffectively.
+Based onthe aforesaid the Board has concluded that during the year under review IFC wereoperating effectively.

 There is no subsidiary ofyour Company.